Abdul5786/Cricket-Stats-Project/README.md

-Cricket Team Stats API
+Cricket Team Stats Project

-This project provides a REST API for managing cricket player and match details.
-It allows users to perform CRUD operations on player details, as well as retrieve player information based on various criteria.
+The Cricket Team Stats project is a RESTful API-based application designed to manage and retrieve cricket player and match data efficiently.
+As a member of a cricket board's technical expertise team, the aim is to provide a robust system to handle CRUD operations for player details, perform various queries to retrieve player and match data, and ensure seamless management of cricket statistics.

+Key Features:

-CRUD Operations
+CRUD Operations:
-Create Player Details:

-Endpoint: /api/players
-Method: POST
-Description: Inserts player details into the database.
-Request Body: Player details including name, date of birth, and match ID.
-Update Player Details:

-Endpoint: /api/players/{playerId}
-Method: PUT
-Description: Updates existing player details.
-Path Variable: Player ID to identify the player to be updated.
-Request Body: Updated player details.
+Create, update, and delete player details.
-Delete Player Details:

-Endpoint: /api/players/{playerId}
-Method: DELETE
-Description: Deletes player details from the database.
-Path Variable: Player ID to identify the player to be deleted.
-Get Operations
-Get Player Details by ID:

-Endpoint: /api/players/{playerId}
+Insert and manage match details associated with players.
-Method: GET
+GET Operations:

-Description: Retrieves player details based on the provided player ID.
+Retrieve player details by player ID.
-Path Variable: Player ID to identify the player to be retrieved.
-Get Player List with Average Score More Than X:

-Endpoint: /api/players?averageScoreMoreThan={X}
-Method: GET
-Description: Retrieves a list of players with an average score greater than X.
+Get a list of players with an average score more than a specified threshold.
-Query Parameter: X represents the minimum average score threshold.
-Get Player List By Country:

-Endpoint: /api/players?country={countryName}
-Method: GET
-Description: Retrieves a list of players belonging to a specific country.
+Retrieve a list of players from a specific country.
-Query Parameter: Country name to filter players by country.
-Get List of Players Sorted by Average Score:

-Endpoint: /api/players?averageScoreMoreThan={Y}&sortByAvgScore=true
-Method: GET
-Description: Retrieves a list of players with an average score greater than Y, sorted by average score.
-If two players have the same average score, the older player gets priority.
-Query Parameter: Y represents the minimum average score threshold.
+Fetch a sorted list of players based on average scores, with older players given priority in case of ties.
+Player Details:

+Each player entry includes unique ID, name, date of birth, country, and average score.
+Player details are stored in a dedicated database table (player_details) with appropriate entity mappings.
+Match Details:

+Match entries contain a unique ID, score, and stadium information.
+Matches are associated with players using a many-to-one relationship, allowing easy retrieval of match details for each player.